Algebraic Reduction of Hidden Markov Models: Conclusions and Future Work

-Other natural developments of the proposed framework include a relaxation of the method so that it allows for approximate preservation of the marginals, thus yielding significant reductions in practical situations where noise and partial knowledge might make the exact equivalence we require in this work too stringent.
-In fact, future work will be devoted to the adaptation and application of the method to approximate coarse graining of large-scale systems, to address otherwise untreatable problems \cite{antoulas2005approximation, cheng2021model,sandberg2009model}.
+Other natural developments of the proposed framework include a relaxation of the method so that it allows for {\em approximate preservation of the marginals}, thus yielding reductions in practical situations where noise and partial knowledge might make the exact equivalence we require in this work too stringent, due to the fact that controllable pairs are a dense set \cite{LM}.
+In addition, in many algorithms used to estimate HMMs from data, e.g. \cite{HSU20121460}, the dimension of the ``hidden'' state space (i.e. $n$) is assumed to be known.
+When this is not the case, one could estimate an HMM with a larger than necessary number of hidden variables, and then use an approximate reduction scheme to reduce the estimated model to one of more manageable size.
+Future work will also be devoted to the adaptation and application of the method to approximate coarse-graining of large-scale systems, to address otherwise untreatable problems \cite{antoulas2005approximation, cheng2021model,sandberg2009model}.

 The algebraic approach also naturally extends to the non-commutative domain, and our method will be extended to quantum systems, in particular quantum walks and open systems in general.
 Analogies between HMM and quantum walks have been already noted in \cite{AST-PRA}, as well as \cite{5714268} and \cite{4895457}, which extend the result of \cite{itoIdentifiabilityHiddenMarkov1992} to include quantum walks.
 Lastly, the algebraic viewpoint makes our results potentially interesting towards the solution of outstanding open problems in realization theory and model reduction for positive systems \cite{benvenuti2004tutorial}.